Gallery-of-Kaeon/Kaeon-FUSION/README.md

 we recommend that you re-download it.

 Our beta implementation does not currently include implementations for any ONE+ directives.
-In addition, due to a glitch in the ONE+ parser, we recommend that only tabs be used for indentation in Kaeon FUSION code.
-The aforementioned issues should be resolved by mid December, 2017.

 It should also be noted that the Kaeon Origin IDE was developed and tested on a windows computer.
 To be specific:
 a Lenovo IdeaPad P500 laptop.